xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 That's why people invented the poly alphabetical cipher.
 In a poly-alphabetic cipher, one letter in the plaintext may be mapped to different letters in the ciphertext.

-#### Columnar Transposition
+#### Columnar Transposition Cipher
-and uh so
+Columnar transposition cipher is based on permutation.
-let's look at one example here so we have a plain text message attack postponed until
+Let's look at one example here so we have a plain text message attack postponed until
 2 a.m x y z here called padding because